 Figure 3.
-Mass Spectrometry determination of the elemental composition of the plasma of ablation.
+Mass Spectrometry determination of the elemental composition of the ablation plasma.

-Reaching a level of ionization of silver atoms is located after a significant time interval, namely after 100 µs, as it results from the 3D diagram obtained during the analysis with the mass spectrometer (Figure 4).
+Reaching an ionization level of silver atoms is located after a significant time interval, namely 100 µs, as it results from the 3D diagram obtained during the analysis with the mass spectrometer (Figure 4).